jakubgierasimczyk/yellow_taxi/README.md

  Jupyter notebooks than are included are:
  - get_data.ipynb - getting datasets from website
- - maps.ipynb - menaging shapfiles.
+ - maps.ipynb - managing shapfiles.
 Creating data frame with locations for each zone in dataset
  - yellow_taxi.ipynb - main notebook with data analysis